nlckysolutions/nPhoneKIT/README.md

 - ✅ Does most of the things that other tools can do anyway

 ### Why choose a tool that *won’t* tell you what it’s doing?
 With **nPhoneKIT**, there’s no "magic click" – just real commands and real transparency.
+More features coming soon 👀

 ---